-Livingston hold on to beat Aberdeen
+Livingston hold off Aberdeen in penalty-laden win

 Whatever Goodwin said at the break seemed to have an effect, as his side rallied and halved the deficit.

-After a cross dropped onto Fitzwater's arm, VAR intervened for the third time.
+After a cross dropped on to Fitzwater's arm, VAR intervened for the third time.
 And although George got a hand to Lopes' penalty, the Livingston keeper couldn't keep it out.

 Aberdeen smelled blood and Lopes appeared to be a man possessed - he was at the heart of everything good for the visitors in attack, but spooned the best chance for an equaliser over the bar after getting in behind the Livingston defence.